13 Closet Door Alternatives for Every Creative Personality

 Pocket doors are quite similar to sliding doors, with the slight difference that they slide into the wall and can be almost invisible when you open your closet.

 These need to be installed during construction itself, as a pocket has to be created with your wall, but once done, these look great and save a lot of space.
+You will have to adjust the pocket doors every once in a while, which isn't that much of a pain once you know how to do it.

 For smaller, cramped spaces, pocket doors open completely to show all the closet items in one view.
 If you want something different but similar, check out the list of pocket door alternatives to give you some more ideas.